Mulan Joins the Army (1939 film): Production

-After the Japanese invasion in 1937 the film production in the late 1930s Shanghai was quite difficult with most of the established talent fleeing to Hong Kong and the interior.
-One of the remaining production companies, The Xinhua Film Company, hoped to launch a “Hollywood of the East.”
-The release of the costume epic, Diao Chan directed by Bu Wancang.
-The film was a huge success, one that Xinhua’s chief Zhang Shankun wished to replicate it with a second costume epic.
+After the Japanese invasion in 1937, film production in Shanghai in the late 1930s was quite difficult, with most of the established talent fleeing to Hong Kong and the interior.
+One of the remaining production companies, the Xinhua Film Company, hoped to make Shanghai the “Hollywood of the East,” with the release of the costume epic Diao Chan, directed by Bu Wancang.
+Mulan Joins the Army was produced by Hwa Cheng Studio, which had developed from Xinhua Film Company.
+Hwa Cheng released twenty-four films in 1939, including Mulan Joins the Army.
+The film was a huge success, one that Xinhua’s chief Zhang Shankun wished to replicate with a second costume epic.

+This film should be addressed with wartime of Shanghai, instead of only a war film that illustrate an ancient historical epic.
+Considering that this film was produced during Second Sino-Japanese War, Mulan Joins the Army used a well-known heroic figure, encouraged audiences' concern about the contemporary foreign invasion.

 Nearly all of Shanghai's big stars such as Jin Yan or Zhao Dan had fled to Chongqing by 1939.
 Zhang attempted to recruit Hu Die in Hong Kong for his studio's newest venture but failed.
 While in Hong Kong, however, he managed to sign with the playwright Ouyang Yuqian to pen his film, and Cantonese actress Chen Yunshang to star.
+Before starring in Mulan Joins the Army, Chen had appeared in more than a dozen Cantonese-language productions and was already known to audiences in South China.
+Their involvement reflected the movement of film talent between Hong Kong and Shanghai during the wartime period.